v-matsuk/time-overlap-calculator/README.md

     $timeSlotGenerator
 );
 ```
-TimeSlotGenerator is used to generate new time slots that appear after exclusion all overlapping time slots from base time slot.
+TimeSlotGenerator is used to generate new time slots that appear after exclusion of all overlapping time slots from base time slot.

 You can use your own implementation of TimeSlot.
 Your class should implement TimeSlotInterface.

 Also you can use custom TimeSlotGenerator.
 Your class should implement TimeSlotGeneratorInterface.